PhD applications – Mirror doctoral contracts idil 2026

 Project summary:

-PROJECT N°5 : BIOREACH | Design of remote-access cellular bioelectronic systems for autonomous biomedical solutions
+PROJECT No. 5: BIOREACH | Design of remote-access cellular bioelectronic systems for autonomous biomedical solutions

-Doctoral school A: CBS2
+Doctoral School A: CBS2

-Doctoral school B: I2S
+Doctoral School B: I2S

-UMR 2 : UMR 5214 - Institute of Electronics and Systems
+UMR 2: UMR 5214 – Institute of Electronics and Systems

-Thesis co-directors: Diego CATTONI (CBS2), Arnaud VENA (I2S)
+Co-supervisors: Diego CATTONI (CBS2), Arnaud VENA (I2S)

 Details